 FREQUENTLY ASKED QUESTIONS

 Our technology gives clients the ability to remotely monitor their live jobsites, time-lapse their projects, and investigate incidents with 24/7 security recording.
-TrueLook also includes a number of powerful interactive tools such as photo albums, local weather, sharing, viewer stats, and more.
+TrueLook also includes a number of powerful interactive tools such as photo albums, local weather, sharing with stakeholders, viewer stats, and more.
 Our integrations with Procore, Autodesk, and others make us an easy add-on to your workflow.

 TrueLook has been a recognized leader in IP network web camera management since 1995.
 Since its inception, TrueLook has served up over 3 billion images to over 100 million unique users on every continent in the world (including Antarctica).